From unusable bricks to unusual buildings

 At the opposite end of a building's life cycle is the demolition process, where the amount of embodied carbon increases further as building materials are turned into waste.
 And the amount of construction waste produced in the world is staggering.
 According to the Danish Environmental Protection Agency, construction waste is the single largest proportion of waste in Denmark, amounting to one-third of the total waste production measured by weight.
 Similarly, according to the Agency, the construction sector uses one-third of the world's resources globally.

 From a circular economy perspective, this is an opportunity for resource innovation, treating demolition as a form of production, shifting the paradigm of how con- struction waste is conceptualised and managed.
 "The big demolishers invest in finding out what their role is in not destroying and demolishing things, reducing their value, but creating value every time you take something down," says Lendager.
 However, even as the paradigm shifts, the construction industry confronts half a century of technical debt literally built into the structure of the houses scheduled for demolition, because since the middle of 20th century, brick houses have not been the same.

-THE BRICK-AND-MORTAR BUSINESS If you look at Danish brick houses built before the 1960s, the settling cracks that develop in the walls as the ground slowly moves under them tend to run along the mortar, whereas newer houses tend to crack through the bricks themselves.
+If you look at Danish brick houses built before the 1960s, the settling cracks that develop in the walls as the ground slowly moves under them tend to run along the mortar, whereas newer houses tend to crack through the bricks themselves.
 The reason for this is a major technology change that took place in masonry at the time: the switch from lime mortar to cement mortar.

 Lime mortar is more elastic, porous and breathable than cement mortar, which on the other hand is stronger and more durable.
 Cement mortar also hardens faster, which provided an immediate efficiency benefit in the construction industry as masons could work faster.
 In Denmark, this technological change happened across the masonry profession in the 1960s.